Sadiashraful-KCL/PerosnalProjects-/README.md

               Adding Custom Animations to the app with IOS UIKIT.
              Demonstration : https://www.youtube.com/watch?v=ximSr-Xf27U

-•IOS mobile application “CLUB WHEELS”
+• IOS mobile application “CLUB WHEELS”
 Lead a team in partnering with Apple Ltd as a developer in helping students to save money on clubbing by linking them with club promoters.
               -Demonstration : https://www.youtube.com/watch?v=REDCNSMvMTw